How do we fix our relationship?

 Question

-He has a mechanic hobby shop and stays out in the shop some nights until 10 or 11.
-He does make time to spend with me and comes in early some nights to.
-The other night he got mad at me and said he had to “fight to spend time with me” because I was in the shower for too long.
+He has a mechanic hobby shop and often works there late into the evening, sometimes until 10 or 11 pm.
+He does make time for me, even coming in early on some nights but the other night he got upset because he said he had to “fight to spend time with me” since I was in the shower too long.

 Where do we go from here?
-Currently, we have left it as I am suppose to “change how things affect me” in an attempt for my sexual drive not to be influenced by anything; however, I do not know how to do that or where to start. . .or if it’s even something I should be working on.
-He says if I do not change that then he “must not mean enough to me”.
+Right now, he expects me to “change how things affect me” so that my sexual desire isn’t influenced by our conflicts.
+I don’t know how to do that or if it’s even something I should be working on.
+He says that if I don’t change, it means he “doesn’t mean enough to me.”
+I feel like he can’t be happy unless we have sex at least three times a week.

 Answer